- Kayla Orthman September, 2022

 - Lindsey Brunelle September, 2021

-Lindsey Brunelle (Beth) is a junior Theatre Arts major with an option in Music Theatre Performance, a contract in Theatrical Dance, and a minor in Standardized Patient Training.
-She was most recently seen in ETC’s production of Carousel (Louise) and PSU’s Curious Incident of the Dog in the Night-Time (Siobhan).
-Lindsey would like to thank everyone at PSU for their hard work in getting this production to the stage, and for the opportunity for her to perform and share its story.
+Lindsey Brunelle (Rapunzel/Choreographer) is a senior Theatre Arts major with options in Music Theatre Performance and Theatrical Dance with a minor in Standardized Patient Training.
+She was most recently seen in PSU’s Little Women (Beth), Curious Incident of the Dog in the Night-Time (Siobhan), and ETC’s Carousel (Louise).
+Her recent work as a choreographer includes the Derryfield Repertory Theatre’s Little Mermaid Jr. and High School Musical Jr., as well as ETC’s original musical Choose Love.
+Lindsey would like to thank everyone at PSU for giving her the opportunity to perform, choreograph, and share the story of Into the Woods.

 - Calle Marion Bisaillon September, 2021

 CALLE MARION BISAILLON (Voice Three) is a Sophomore Theatre Arts Major with an option in Acting.
 She began acting in her hometown of Epping, New Hampshire, both at Epping Middle and High School and the Leddy Center.
 Acting has been her passion since she was in middle school, and she is also extremely interested in costume design and makeup.
 Past roles include Little Shop of Horrors (Doo-Wop Girl), Into the Woods (Jack’s mother), A Midsummer Night’s Dream (Lysander), and Twelfth Night (Viola).
 She would like to thank her family and friends for the love and support over the years!